SEN Information Report

 - All information from outside professionals will be shared with you at a meeting, by phone, or in a written report.
 We are available to discuss reports with you in school and explain where necessary.

-- Individual Provision Maps will be reviewed with you each term.
+- Additional Needs Plans will be reviewed with you when required

 - Homework will be adjusted to your child’s individual needs, if required.